 Below are some bizarre Christmas laws around the world.

 Allowing Christmas Decorations past a certain date.

-It is common to sometimes find some Christmas decorations still adorning buildings like law firms, shopping malls, and banks till the end of March.
+It is common to sometimes find some Christmas decorations still adorning buildings like law firms and offices, shopping malls, and banks till the end of March.

 In some places, like Maine in the United States, it is illegal to leave your Christmas lights on past the 14th of January.

 The killing of Wildlife on Christmas Day.

 In the United Kingdom, the Game Act 1831 prohibits the indiscriminate killing of birds.
 The law established the season or periods when people may legally hunt wildlife.